 Both salentini but who met in the last edition, they immediately had a lot to share as a passion for the great Italian craftsmanship and mastery of "handmade".
 Years of research company and the creativity of the designers, combined, have given rise to a variety of models and types of objects.

 During the fuorisalone 2014, iarchitects The home of the future origins, an Italian event which prefigures new scenarios of contemporary living.

 With the special ability to interpret every aspect that substantiates the project, iarchitects turns during the design week in its showroom in a habitation module, and through elements and product design unpublished, says a new starting point, a new source of our future living daily.

-How to recreate the intensity and beauty of the water in our bathroom?
-And 'this one of the questions on which for years has been questioned Axor, the designer brand Hansgrohe, And now it seems to have found a revolutionary response through consolidated collaboration with the genius of Philippe Starck:
+How to recreate the intensity and beauty of the water element in our bathroom?
+This is one of the questions that Axor, the design brand, has been asking for years Hansgrohe, And now it seems to have found a revolutionary response through consolidated collaboration with the genius of Philippe Starck:

-It will be the first transparent mixer to "celebrate the vitality of water and get together with this precious elixir of life" emphasizes the French designer.
+it will be the first transparent mixer to "celebrate the vitality of water and reunite us with this precious elixir of life" underlines the French designer.

 Privacy & Cookies Policy